common-workflow-language/cwl-v1.2/invocation.md

 If the output directory contains a file named "cwl.output.json", that file must be loaded and used as the output object.
-In this case, the output object should still be typechecked against the `outputs` section, but `outputBinding` is ignored.
+In this case, the output object should still be type-checked against the `outputs` section, but `outputBinding` is ignored.

 For Files and Directories, if the value of `path` is a relative path